POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Experiments

 \subsection{Visualization of the Attention Maps}

-To show the effectiveness of the proposed masking method, we visualize the attention map of each attribute token on the PETA dataset, and the results are shown in Figure~\ref{fig:attention}.
+To illustrate the effectiveness of the proposed masking method, we show the attention map of each attribute token on the PETA dataset in Figure~\ref{fig:attention}.
 In our method, we proposed a masking strategy to block out distract regions and mask the corresponding attribute tokens.
-From the attention map, we can see that each attribute token is independently responsible for a specific part of the body, which shows the effectiveness of the proposed masking method.
-For example, the attention maps of the second column concentrated on the ``hair" part, and the attention maps of the third column concentrated on the whole body of a pedestrian which is related to the ``age'' of a person, etc.
+From the attention map, we can see that each attribute token is responsible for a specific part of the body, which shows the effectiveness of the proposed masking method.